dakuang/tensorlayer/docs/user/tutorial.rst

 Dataset iteration
 ^^^^^^^^^^^^^^^^^

-An iteration function for synchronously iterating over two numpy arrays of input data and targets, respectively, in mini-batches of a given number of items.
+The iteration function ``minibatches`` is used for synchronously iterating over two numpy arrays of input data and targets, respectively, in fixed size mini-batches.
 More iteration function can be found in ``tensorlayer.iterate``

 .. code-block:: python